Knicks rally late, top Pelicans in OT for 6th win in row - WTMJ

 The Pelicans scored seven straight after the game was tied at 92 with under 5 minutes left in regulation, and they led by six after a basket by Bledsoe with 1:48 to play.

 But Rose made a 3-pointer to start the rally and then set up the tying one to finish it.
-Both Williamson and Bledsoe confirmed that the Pelicans were aware of the instructions to foul after the Knicks inbounded the ball trailing by three.
+He drove into the lane and even though the Knicks needed a 3, Lonzo Ball slightly cheated into the middle and left Bullock alone in the corner.
+Rose then blocked Bledsoe’s jumper to end regulation.

 Williamson didn’t make his first basket until 3.9 seconds remained in the first quarter for a 25-21 lead.
 He then got going quickly in the second, catching an alley-oop pass that Ball threw from just inside midcourt for a dunk that made it 31-26.